 Supported Formats From Revit

-SimScale supports two of the Revit CAD export formats.
+SimScale supports the following Revit CAD export formats:

 - Next, Revit asks for items to export.

 In the case of complex Revit models like cityscapes or building masses, STL exports are handy.
-An STL export option is possible only with a Revit add-on.
+An STL export option is possible directly with Revit.

-Note: To use STLs from Revit for internal flow, structural and Incompressible analysis types, they have to be modeled watertight (without gaps ).
+STLs from Revit intended for internal flow, structural and Incompressible analysis types, have to be modeled watertight (without gaps ).
 Except for LBM/PWC analyses, it is advised to use an ACIS CAD format.